Trimming Dog Nails is Important for their Health

 There are several different types of pet dog clippers you can use.
 They are available at pet stores or you can purchase them online.

-We use these, and they are rated “the best” professional nail clippers:
+We use these, and they are highly rated and popular dog nail clippers:

 TRIM YOUR PET’S NAILS SAFELY: It’s easy to make a precise, safe cut with the semi-circular blades.
 Your pet’s nail rests in the semi-circle – you see precisely where you’re cutting – no guessing.